HouseinIsProgramming/HouseinIsProgramming/README.md

 I'm a 23-year-old self-taught developer with a passion for programming, creative problem-solving, and lifelong learning.
 I've been coding for as long as I can remember, and for the past **2 years**, I've been working professionally as a **Front-End Developer**.

-From building web apps to designing pixel-perfect UIs and writing shell scripts that make life easier, I love crafting intuitive and efficient digital experiences.
+From building web apps to designing pixel-perfect UIs and writing shell scripts that make life easier, there is always something that will keep me tinkering around with code.

 ---